Does Hungary's Viktor Orban want to leave Europe? – DW – 12/28/2024

 Criticism of 'economic bloc formation'

-Orban criticizes the EU for its "economic bloc formation" and is convinced that Europe cannot survive global competition in its current form.
-He sees Asia and the BRICS states as the future geopolitical centers and believes they will set the rules as the economically strongest.
+Orban has criticized the EU for its "economic bloc formation" and is convinced Europe cannot survive global competition in its current form.
+He sees Asia and the BRICS states — Brazil, Russia, India, China, South Africa — as the future geopolitical centers and believes they, as the economically strongest, will set the rules.

 While Orban constantly criticizes the West on a moral and ideological basis, he argues that Hungary, as a small country, should maintain good and ideology-free relations with the world's power and economic centers, especially China and Russia.